theshivam7/Parkit/README.md

 ## Deploy on Vercel

-Import the repo in Vercel (it finds the Flask `app` in `app.py`) and deploy.
-Set a `SECRET_KEY` environment variable.
+Import the repo in Vercel and set a `SECRET_KEY` environment variable.
+SQLite lives in `/tmp` there.

-The course requires SQLite, and Vercel can only write to `/tmp`, which resets now and then.
-So the live demo returns to the demo data from time to time.

 ## JSON API